pulsar-edit/isolated-text-editor/README.md

 ## Usage:

-Install dependencies with pnpm install
+Install dependencies with `pnpm install`

+Rebuild dependencies for Electron with `npx electron-rebuild`

-Then run with pnpm start
+Then run with `pnpm start`

 ## Why?